 Definition of trapezoid in English:

-1North American A quadrilateral with only one pair of parallel sides.
+1.1North American A quadrilateral with one pair of sides parallel.
+Compare with trapezium.

 - For example, Angel consists of three layers of open triangles, trapezoids, parallelograms and pentagons, once again made of wood.

 - Wood blinds, meanwhile, can fit a variety of applications, including quarter arches, full arches, angles, trapezoids, hexagons and triangles.

 - The key elements of our total approach include measurements, models, and data, which are represented by the black squares, trapezoids, and ellipses respectively.

 2 (also trapezoid bone) Anatomy A small carpal bone in the base of the hand, articulating with the metacarpal of the index finger.